CarlaAstudillo/nicar-2023-intro-to-web-dev/02_CSS/README.md

 ### Setup

-To test the most important ones, we are going to use a stylesheet and an HTML file.
+To test the main ones, we are going to use a stylesheet and an HTML file.

 In the stylesheet, we will add our CSS.